Author: Yuresh

 A podcast editor helps shape the experience.

-If you’re recording episodes but struggling with editing, consistency, or polish, that’s a sign it might be time to hand post-production off to a professional.
+If you’re recording episodes but struggling with editing, consistency, or overall polish, that’s usually a sign it might be time to hand post-production off to a professional — so you can focus on hosting, growing your audience, and creating great conversations.